wobkenh/simplematcomponents/projects/simplemattable/readme.md

 There will be new versions when new features are added or a new Angular version releases.

 History (Version in parenthesis is required Angular Version):
++ 5.1 (9.1): Reordering of columns via drag and drop
 + 5.0 (9.0): updated to angular 9
 + 4.0 (8.0): performance upgrades
 + 3.8 (8.0): sort event